Thredbo Hikes Track Report | 21 December

-Stay up to date and check out the lift and trail status here.
+To make the most of lift operating hours and hiking opportunities, check out the lift and trail status here.

 We acknowledge the Traditional Owners and Custodians of country throughout Australia and their continuing connection to land, waters and community.
 We pay our respects to them their cultures, and Elders past, present and emerging.